Introduction: Why IoT Observability Is Hard

 Kubernetes-Native Deployment Patterns

-The Operator injects a low-overhead Vector sidecar in every pod, collects logs and writes them back into an isolated monitoring instance.
-This satisfies air-gapped factories that cannot run full Loki/Jaeger stacks.
+The GreptimeDB Operator deploys a multi-node cluster with self-monitoring via Helm.
+The Operator can also inject a Vector sidecar to collect logs and write them back into an isolated monitoring instance — suitable for air-gapped factories that cannot run full Loki/Jaeger stacks.

-If you already run Prometheus scrape jobs on devices, remote_write to GreptimeDB’s OTLP endpoint.
-The database keeps compressed Parquet, freeing your Prometheus server from multi-month retention obligations.
+If you already run Prometheus scrape jobs on devices, remote-write to GreptimeDB.
+The database keeps compressed Parquet on object storage, freeing your Prometheus server from multi-month retention obligations.

 Cost-Benefit Analysis